INSTANT POT SOUR CREAM

 TIPS FOR MAKING SOUR CREAM

 Because this is a cultured product, it is important that everything is clean.
 Start with fresh cream that is not near its expiration date.
-Remove the sealing ring on the Instant Pot lid and leave it off.
-Thoroughly wash the inner pot and the lid with very hot water.
+Remove the sealing ring on the Instant Pot lid.
+Thoroughly wash the inner pot, the lid and the sealing ring with very hot water.

 Sour cream that you can buy in the grocery store is often half milk.
 We prefer to make the sour cream entirely of cream, but you could make it with half Horizon milk as well.

 The cream is first heated to 145 degrees F. This causes the proteins to tighten and will produce a thicker sour cream.
 The temperature is then allowed to drop to 77 degrees F before the starter culture is added.
 Then the mixture is kept at 90 degrees F for 16 hours while it thickens.

 It is made from a mesophilic culture, which translates to “medium-loving”, indicating that it thrives at medium temperatures and is destroyed at a higher temperature.
 The culture thrives at temperatures between 74 and 77 degrees F, and is destroyed at 113 degrees F. The Instant Pot Ultra has a yogurt setting that can be adjusted to low, where it will maintain a constant temperature of 90 degrees.
 This makes culturing sour cream very easy.